Proving Determinism: A Thought Experiment

 GoL is special because some the organisms satisfy John von Neuman’s two criteria for a living being:

 #2 is likely unfamiliar for readers without computer science backgrounds.
-It means that, in principle, there’s nothing stopping GoL from producing “intelligent” creatures.
+It means that, among many other things, that there’s nothing stopping GoL from producing “intelligent” creatures.
 It’s not difficult to imagine that on a large enough grid, given the correct initial input, that GoL would produce something akin to a creature piloted by a machine learning algorithm optimizing for it to “survive” and “reproduce”.
 Genetic algorithms and artificial intelligence are not out of scope either, as GoL can compute anything that is computable.

 Similarity #3: There’s no randomness, but we see pseudorandom behavior anyway.